 Chip Heath is a professor at Stanford Graduate School of Business, teaching courses on business strategy and organizations.
 He is the co-author (along with his brother, Dan) of three books.
-They will launch their newest book, Decisive: How to Make Better Decisions in Life and Work in March 2013.
+They launched their newest book, Decisive: How to Make Better Decisions in Life and Work in March 2013.
 Their 2010 book, Switch: How to Change Things When Change is Hard, debuted at #1 on the New York Times and Wall Street Journal bestseller lists.
 Their first book, Made to Stick: Why Some Ideas Survive and Others Die, was a New York Times and Business Week bestseller, and was an Amazon Top 10 Business Book for 2007 for both editors and readers.
 Their books have been translated into 28 languages including Thai, Arabic, and Lithuanian.
 Chip has consulted with clients ranging from Google and Gap to The Nature Conservancy and the American Heart Association.
 His parents are just happy that their sons are playing well together.

 Dan Heath is a Senior Fellow at Duke University’s CASE center, which supports social entrepreneurs.
 He is the co-author of Decisive: How to Make Better Choices in Life and Work, as well as two previous New York Times bestsellers, Switch and Made to Stick.
 Amazon.com’s editors named Switch one of the Best Nonfiction Books of the Year, and it spent 47 weeks on the New York Times Bestseller list.
 Made to Stick was named the Best Business Book of the Year and spent 24 months on the BusinessWeek bestseller list.
 Both books have been translated into over 25 languages.